 A compliance risk management program documents the potential losses and liability your organization could face for non-compliance, including legal penalties, fines, business loss, and reputational loss; and then implements necessary remediation steps to keep those risks at acceptable levels.

-How Risk Management and Compliance Management Differ
+How Do Risk Management and Compliance Management Differ?

-That said, compliance risks are still a significant concern for any large organization.
+Compliance risks are still a significant concern for any large organization.
 This is especially true for highly regulated industries such as healthcare or banking; and for publicly traded companies, which labor under extensive investor protection and securities laws.

 Potential Risks of Non-Compliance